Clinical-Genomics/chanjo2/docs/usage/sample-coverage.md

   -H 'accept: application/json'
 ```

-This query wll return a response like this, where the mean coverage over the single interval is present in the first element of the mean_coverage value:
+This query wll return a response, where the mean coverage over the single interval is present in the first element of the mean_coverage value:

 ``` shell
 {